Addyty/Moneyapp/README.md

 <a href="https://www.buymeacoffee.com/Addytyd" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="195" height="55"></a>

 MoneyApp is a Java AWT and JDBC Application with both admin and user layouts.
+It is similar to ATM Machine Application or we can say Online Banking System Simulation using Java.

 # Installation